HomebrewNLP/revlib/README.md

 #### Reformer

-[Reformer](https://arxiv.org/abs/2001.04451) uses RevNet, together with chunking and LSH-attention to efficiently calculate train a transformer.
-Using revlib, common implementations, such as [lucidrains' Reformer](https://github.com/lucidrains/reformer-pytorch/), can be improved upon to use less memory.
+[Reformer](https://arxiv.org/abs/2001.04451) uses RevNet with chunking and LSH-attention to efficiently train a transformer.
+Using revlib, standard implementations, such as [lucidrains' Reformer](https://github.com/lucidrains/reformer-pytorch/), can be improved upon to use less memory.
-Below we're still using the basic building blocks from lucidrains' code, to have a comparable model.
+Below we're still using the basic building blocks from lucidrains' code to have a comparable model.

 ```PYTHON
 import torch